 With less than a decade left to prevent irreversible climate change, now is the time to recognize that each one of us has a crucial part to play.
-The climate emergency is a collective one, and demands collective solutions — especially solutions that foreground communities with the most at stake.
+The climate emergency is a collective one, and demands collective solutions—especially solutions that foreground communities with the most at stake.

-Young people are inheriting the climate crisis from previous generations, and they’ll be disproportionately impacted by its effects.
-Open and direct pathways of engagement between youth and policymakers should be the foundation for restoring faith in democracy, and building climate-resilient communities.
+Young people are inheriting the climate crisis from previous generations and they’ll be disproportionately impacted by its effects.
+Open and direct pathways of engagement between youth and policymakers should be the foundation for restoring faith in democracy and building climate-resilient communities.

 Building resilience to climate change means recognizing who is most vulnerable to its effects and making sure they have a seat at the table.
 And that requires taking a cue from youth climate leaders.
-This is about empowering young people to not only follow the conversation about climate change, but to lead it.
+This is about empowering young people to not only follow the conversation about climate change but to lead it.

-This event is in partnership with My Life My Say (MLMS), a youth-led, non-partisan, U.K. based charity on a mission to empower young people to participate in democracy by creating spaces for dialogue across communities and generations and by providing young and socially excluded citizens with the tools to lead change within society.
+This event was in partnership with My Life My Say (MLMS), a youth-led, non-partisan, U.K. based charity on a mission to empower young people to participate in democracy by creating spaces for dialogue across communities and generations and by providing young and socially excluded citizens with the tools to lead change within society.

 It is also part of the Berggruen Institute’s Future of Democracy’s Youth Environment Service, a campaign to build broad-based commitments from governments to invest in jobs, national service, and other opportunities for young people to work together, acquire skills and training, and build common purpose and solidarity in protecting their communities from climate change.

 About the Speakers:

 • Eric Garcetti, Mayor of Los Angeles, California, United States